tanmay0117/tanmay0117/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on a simple chat application WhatsUp using Flutter framework
+👩‍💻 I'm currently working on a simple API-based application using the Flutter framework

 🧠 I'm currently learning Machine Learning